citrus/spree_essentials/README.md

 Testing
 -------

-The test suite is a bit limited at the moment but can be run like so:
+The test suite is very limited at the moment but can be run like so:

     git clone git://github.com/citrus/spree_essentials.git
     cd spree_essentials